Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 * Separates Azure DevOps pipeline variables from ARM deployment parameters.
 * Simplifies support for multiple Hub Networks in an Azure tenant (i.e. Hub Network deployed by region)

-We added a new parameter to `common.yml` to set the folder for logging configuration.
-This folder is used by Azure DevOps Pipelines to create a fully qualified file path for logging configuration.
-A fully qualified path will have the following structure: `<networkPathFromRoot>`/`<devops-org-name>-<branch-name>`/`hub-capability-type`/`hub-network.parameters.json`.
+We added a new parameter to `common.yml` to set the folder for networking configuration.
+This folder is used by Azure DevOps Pipelines to create a fully qualified file path for networking configuration.
+A fully qualified path will have the following structure: `<networkPathFromRoot>`/`<devops-org-name>-<branch-name>`/`hub-capability`/`hub-network.parameters.json`.
 For example:  `config/networking/CanadaESLZ-main/hub-azfw/hub-network.parameters.json`

 ```yaml
   networkPathFromRoot: 'config/networking'